-Carlos Serrano Mesa, Ops Officer for Mine Action, Mali

-"I'm Spanish and I was born in Barcelona.
+Carlos Serrano Mesa, Ops Officer for Mine Action, Mali " I'm Spanish and I was born in Barcelona.
 I work with a Mine Action Service in Tessalit, a rural village in Mali.
 I am responsible for its facilities, as well as managing the activities and training in mine clearance and detection.
 I was a soldier for 19 years with the Foreign Legion; I have an EOD (explosive ordnance disposal) qualification and was part of a team of combat divers.
 I have to report about the quality of training given to the troops as well as monitoring the detection equipment.
 I remembered how it felt when I was the person venturing out on detection missions in Afghanistan, a country well known for mines and IED hazards.
 I am very attentive to the quality of training because if it was me in their place I would want to receive the best possible instructions on how to manage the dangers often found during their patrols and convoys.
 With the current situation in Mali, there is work to be done.
-But we must stay the course, and create a good foundation to the Malian administration and make its police and army a strong tool for the stability of its country."

-CTG's COMMITMENT TO ADVOCACY

-CTG's Management Team is committed to attending events where we can learn, share and contribute to the 2030 Sustainable Development Agenda
+But we must stay the course, and create a good foundation to the Malian administration and make its police and army a strong tool for the stability of its country.
+"I am very attentive to the quality of training because if it was me in their place I would want to receive the best possible instructions on how to manage the dangers often found during their patrols and convoys."
+8 years The amount of experience CTG has in supporting mine action operations across: Afghanistan, Somalia, Mali, Iraq, Gaza, Sudan, South Sudan, Libya, Democratic Republic of the Congo, Tunisia, Benin, Burkina Faso and Western Sahara.
+CTG's COMMITMENT TO ADVOCACY CTG's Management Team is committed to attending events where we can learn, share and contribute to the 2030 Sustainable Development Agenda

-TG's Board chooses to keep abreast of the United Nations sustainable development agenda and encourages its executives to participate in world-changing events, forums and conferences.

-CTG's directors regularly engage in dialogue with public and private sector executives, humanitarian and development experts, and academics exploring the opportunities for the private sector in advancing sustainable development; in particular highlighting the link between the SDGs and creating peaceful societies.
-There is a growing emphasis on the private sector's role in assisting refugees, vulnerable migrants, and in humanitarian crisis response and resilience building, as a Force for Good.

-Ban Ki-moon, during his time as Secretary-General, called on businesses to "combat xenophobia and discrimination in the workplace and communities."
-CTG conducts its projects in sensitive areas.
-Yet, CTG views this as an opportunity to combat discrimination both in its offices and in the communities it operates.

-Whether by creating jobs, empowering women, or providing humanitarian assistance in areas of conflict, CTG remains committed to the Agenda for Humanity.

-BUSINESS & PEACE: DUBAI - OCTOBER 2016

-The annual Business For Peace event was part of the UN Global Compact's Making Global Goals Local Business event, hosted in Dubai.
+ALICE MONITORING A PANEL AT THE UNGC UAE LOCAL NETWORKING ANNIVERSARY EVENT ON THE SDGS AND THE YEAR OF GIVING BUSINESS & PEACE: DUBAI - OCTOBER 2016 The annual Business For Peace event was part of the UN Global Compact's Making Global Goals Local Business event, hosted in Dubai.
 CTG played a key role in organising the event.
 Along with NRS International, a relief supplier, we created 'Walk The Walk' where delegates could visualize the realities of the refugee humanitarian crisis through entering a relief tent, watching a VR video of life in a camp and walking through a photo corridor to see the humanitarian relief efforts that CTG enables.
 Our CEO was part of a panel discussion with the International Committee of the Red Cross and UNHCR, about 'Businesses Contribution to Peace'.
 MAKING GLOBAL GOALS LOCAL BUSINESS: